Will Murray: Novels and magazines

 In October 2016, Altus Press released Six Scarlet Scorpions, the first entry in a new spinoff series centering around Doc Savage's adventuress cousin, called The Wild Adventures of Pat Savage.
 Murray wrote the novel from an outline written by the character's creator, Lester Dent.

 In August, 2018, Altus Press released The Spider: The Doom Legion, reviving the pulp hero known as The Spider, as well as James Christopher, Operator 5, and G-8 of G-8 and His Battles Aces fame.
 A sequel, The Spider: Fury in Steel, was published in January, 2021.
+The Spider: Scourge of the Scorpion and The Spider: The Hangman from Hell followed.

 In June, 2020, Altus Press released The Wild Adventures of Sherlock Holmes, collecting ten of Murray's Sherlock Holmes short stories.
+Four subsequent volumes were published between 2023 and 2024.

 For Necronomicon Press, he edited Tales of Zothique and The Book of Hyperborea, two collections of stories by Clark Ashton Smith.
 His essays have appeared in books ranging from S. T. Joshi's compedium on H. P. Lovecraft, An Epicure in the Terrible, to Jim Beard's survey of the 1960s Batman TV show, Gotham City 14 Miles.
 He also contributed to the encyclopedias St. James Crime and Mystery Writers, St. James Science Fiction Writers, Contemporary Authors and The Dictionary of Literary Biography.
 A collection of his Doc Savage articles was published by Altus Press under the title, Writings in Bronze, in 2011.
 As a contributing editor of Starlog magazine, Murray wrote for that publication and for Starlog Press movie tie-in publications.